Everyone loves getting presents — they’re a huge part of why the holidays are so exciting.

 Got someone on your list who’s already beat you to your New Year’s resolution?
 The vegan, gluten-free, organic, no-GMO type?

-Your friend is probably spending tons of cash shopping every week at specialty grocery stores that sell those items.
+Your friend is probably spending tons of cash shopping at specialty grocery stores that sell those items.

-With a Thrive Market membership, they can get all the goodies that usually line their cart delivered to their door — for just a fraction of the price.
+With a Thrive Market membership, she can get all the goodies that usually pile into her cart delivered to her door — for just a fraction of the price.

-Since Thrive Market’s organic goodies are 20-50% off retail price, they cost about the same as their conventional counterparts.
-And a one-year membership is just $59.95 — less than five bucks a month.
+Because Thrive Market’s organic goodies are 25-50% off retail price, they cost about the same as their conventional counterparts.
+And a one-year membership is just $59.95 — less than $5 a month.

-Plus, rather than receiving a monthly box of surprise goodies, the recipient does all their own shopping, so you know they’ll use everything they receive!
+Plus, rather than receiving a monthly box of surprise goodies, the recipient does all her own shopping, so you know she’ll use everything she receives!